Berkeley Campus Tour

-Where can you go and what can you see in Berkeley?
-The campus of UC Berkeley contains the majority of the city’s most valuable assets.
+Where can you go, and what can you see in Berkeley?
+The UC Berkeley campus contains most of the city’s most valuable assets.
 Its layout was the winning entry in an architectural contest held in 1898.

 Structures have their distinct histories and can each tell their own stories to visitors.
 By following this guide, you will be able to appreciate the architectural beauty of this illustrious educational institution from around the world.